jheled/royalur/doc/luck.rst

 So luck and unluck accumulate throw by throw.
 The expected value of the total luck is zero: this is what fair means.
 But in a particular game one side might be luckier than the other, just by chance (pun intended).
-Lose from imperfect play accumulates too.
-And you win when the sum of you luck minus your lose by skill is greater than your opponent luck minus skill.
+Loss from imperfect play also accumulates.
+And you win when your total luck minus your losses by skill is bigger than your opponent luck minus skill.
 This is how Clueless, our random player, beats Ishtar the goddess of Ur:

 ::